My seventh annual Broadway gift guide below includes links and information on shopping for

 Other books, recently published, of interest (Click on links to learn more about them or to purchase them):

 My suggestion if you wish to select as a gift a script or a theater or entertainment book is to check out The Drama Book Shop, at 250 West 40th Street, which has generally friendly, knowledgeable staff, and is one of my favorite hang-outs in the theater district (I should point out that I don’t drink.)
 Its hours are from Monday—Saturday,11:00 a.m. to 7:00 p.m., Thursdays until 8:00 p.m.
 They also have a website from which you can order.
+And, as I mentioned up top, they’ve lost their lease and will be closing up shop at the end of January — perhaps forever if they can’t find an affordable storefront.

 Another excellent place for scripts is Samuel French, the “definitive” publisher of plays and musicals in English – mostly in relatively inexpensive “acting editions.”
 Also now available are “e-plays” and cast recordings.
 You can visit at 45 West 25th Street, but it’s not a place to hang out.
 Their redesigned website has some cool features: Click on “Now Playing” and you will get to a map showing the location of current local productions of the plays it has published.